Ascetical theology: Further Catholic bibliography

 In the course of the 18th century a number of valuable works on asceticism and mysticism were published.
 To Neumeyer, S. J. (d.
 1765), we owe the "Idea theol. ascet.", a complete, scientifically arranged epitome.
 Rogacci, S. J. (d.
 1719), wrote "Del uno necessario", an instruction in the love of God, which ranks high in ascetical literature and was translated into several languages.
 Giovanni Battista Scaramelli's Direttorio ascetico treats asceticism apart from mysticism.
 A treatise on the virtues is contained in Dirkink, S. J., "Semita perfectionis" (new ed., Paderborn, 1890).
 Designed along broad lines is the "Trinum perfectum" (3rd ed., Augsburg, 1728) by Michael of St. Catherine.
 Katzenberger, O. F. M., wrote "Scientia salutis" (new ed., Paderborn, 1901).
 Schram's "Institutiones theol. mysticæ" (2 vols.) combines asceticism with mysticism, though the author is at his best in the ascetical parts.
 St. Alphonsus Liguori (d.
 1787), rightly called the "Apostolic Man", published a large number of ascetic works, full of heavenly unction and tender-hearted piety.
 The best-known and most important of them are: "Pratica di amar Gesù Cristo" (1768), "Visita al SS.
-Sacramento", perhaps the most widely read of all his ascetical works: "La vera sposa di Gesù Cristo" (1760), a sure guide to perfection for countless souls.
+Sacramento", perhaps the most widely read of all his ascetical works: "La vera sposa di Gesù Cristo" (1760), was meant to serve as a guide for the perfection of the soul.

 Alphonsus Liguori (1696–1787), Catholic mystic and founder of the Redemptorist Fathers.